Résumé of John Stracke

 keyboard.

-Work was done in C++17, with some bits of C++20, and
+Work was done in C++20 and

-compiled to JavaScript Webassembly via emscripten.
+compiled to Webassembly via emscripten.

-Before that, I worked on QPX, which is the backend for
+- Worked on QPX, which is the backend for

 Google Flights, as well as for many airline and third-party

-optimization problem.
+travel sites.
 Some highlights of my work:

 restrictions are business logic above and beyond the publicly